mgarcia175/Music-Realm/README.md

 4. Add a Song ➕🎶
 5. List all Songs 📄
 6. Remove a Song ➖🎶
-7. Find an Artist by ID 🔍
+7. Find an Artist by name 🔍
-8. Find a Song by ID 🔍
+8. Find a Song by title 🔍

 Enter 0 to Exit 🚀
 ```